hmgle/passt/README.md

   echo working from/to the guest for IPv4 and IPv6

-* to connect to a service on the VM, just connect to the same port directly with the address of the network namespace.
-For example, to ssh to the guest, from the main namespace on the host:
+* to connect to a service on the VM, just connect to the same port directly with the address of the current network namespace

-        ssh 192.0.2.2

 ### pasta